mattyschell/stratum_bldg/README.md

 # Integration Tests

-Tests that we loaded the data as expected, stratum_catalog metadata looks decent, and loaded shapes are valid.
-Checking geometry validity may take a minute or two, patience friend.
+Tests that we loaded the data as expected on today's date and stratum_catalog metadata looks decent.

 Requires python 3+ in addition to psql.